Elongated square bipyramid: Construction

 The elongated square bipyramid is constructed by attaching two equilateral square pyramids onto the faces of a cube that are opposite each other, a process known as elongation.
 This construction involves the removal of those two squares and replacing them with those pyramids, resulting in eight equilateral triangles and four squares as their faces..
 A convex polyhedron in which all of its faces are regular is a Johnson solid, and the elongated square bipyramid is one of them, denoted as $J_{15}$, the fifteenth Johnson solid.

 Properties

 Given that $a$ is the edge length of an elongated square bipyramid.
 The height of an elongated square pyramid can be calculated by adding the height of two equilateral square pyramids and a cube.
-The height of a cube is the same as the given edge length $a$, and the height of an equilateral square pyramid is $(1/\sqrt{2})a$.
-Therefore, the height of an elongated square bipyramid is:
+The height of an elongated square bipyramid (i.e., the distance between two square pyramids' apices) is the sum of twice the height of an equilateral square pyramid and the cube's side.
+Its surface area $A$ is calculated by the sum of eight equilateral triangles and four squares' area.
+Its volume $V$ is obtained by adding twice the volume of an equilateral square pyramid and of the cube.
+With edge length $a$, the formulation for each is: